hqwrong/minitox/README.md

 # minitox

 `minitox` is a minimal client written for [toxcore](https://github.com/TokTok/c-toxcore).
-It's an example of tox client implementation and also a toy which new developers come to this project can play and start with, therefore getting familiar with this project.
+It's an example of tox client implementation and also a toy which new developers came to this project can play and start with, therefore getting familiar with tox project.

 ## Features